 Go to his article to see what else should be added to the oleander.

 Marc Swanepoel's Products

-Mark Swanepoel has an entire line of products which are oleander based including the Rose Laurel Ointment for topical cancer – it works great and also helps with age spots, moles, and all kinds of skin thingies as well as wrinkles.
-His products are NOT the same as the ones available in the US (which are pure oleander and nothing else).
+Mark Swanepoel has an entire line of products which are oleander based including the Rose Laurel Ointment for topical cancer – it is said to also helps with age spots, moles, and all kinds of skin thingies as well as wrinkles.
+His products are not the same as the ones available in the US (which are pure oleander and nothing else).